MelloSec/Get-AzBlastBox/README.md

 ## A set of disposable VMs configured for development or testing.

 #### Get-AzBlastBox is the powershell version.
-I was aiming for idempotence and immutability, so I used powershell scripts to automate the configuration of the hosts and captured those images to Azure in a gallery.
+I was aiming for idempotence and immutability, so I used powershell scripts to automate the configuration of the hosts (Hot Box) and captured those images to Azure in a gallery.
 I have base images, Windows 10 or Server 2019, then layers, like common tools, then dev tools, then specialized dev tools.
 Visual Studio, Visual Studio with Cloud tools, Malware tools, etc.

 #### The script takes a desired name and image, gets your subscription, checks for the resource groups existence and if it's not found begins creating the resources.
 Where it made sense I had it continue to do these checks for each resource.
 It creates all resources with the name you specified earlier + "-RG" "-VNET" etc. It pulls your public IP address and creates rules to open the Network Security Group for you for web, RDP and PsRemote.